handsontable/handsontable/docs/content/guides/cell-types/checkbox-cell-type.md

 # Checkbox cell type

+Use the checkbox cell type to create interactive elements that can be checked or unchecked, having either "true" or "false" values.

 [[toc]]

 ## Overview

 Data in these cells will be rendered as a checkbox and can be easily changed by checking/unchecking the checkbox.

 Checking the box can be performed using a mouse, or by pressing <kbd>**Space**</kbd> or <kbd>**Enter**</kbd>.